tum-phoenix/drive_teensy_servo/README.md

   - connect black wire of servo to GND
   - connect white wire of servo to port 14

-Currently (6 June 2017): Servo is rotated back and forth (0 to 180 degrees)
+Currently (6 June 2017):
+  - Servo is rotated back and forth (0 to 180 degrees)
+  - Serial doesn't work